tonymocanu97/cardgame/README.md

 # Scalene love triangle

 ## Description
-This is a card game project inspired by Liar Liar anime.
+This is a card game project inspired by Liar Liar anime, consisting of two players and 20 cards split evenly.

 It runs automatically with different output (winner) every time.

-It consists of two players and 20 cards split evenly.

 ## Rules
 The cards have relative values, and whoever plays the higher card gets both cards.